Rational points on hyperelliptic Atkin-Lehner quotients of modular curves and their coverings: Abstract

 \section{Abstract}

 We complete the computation of all $\Q$-rational points on all the $64$ maximal Atkin-Lehner quotients $X_0(N)^*$ such that the quotient is hyperelliptic.
-To achieve this, we use a combination of various methods, namely the classical Chabauty--Coleman, elliptic curve Chabauty, quadratic Chabauty, and the bielliptic quadratic Chabauty method combined with the Mordell-Weil sieve.
+To achieve this, we use a combination of various methods, namely the classical Chabauty--Coleman, elliptic curve Chabauty, quadratic Chabauty, and the bielliptic quadratic Chabauty method (from a forthcoming preprint of the fourth-named author) combined with the Mordell-Weil sieve.
 Additionally, for square-free levels $N$, we classify all $\Q$-rational points as cusps, CM points (including their CM field and $j$-invariants) and exceptional ones.
 We further indicate how to use this to compute the $\Q$-rational points on all of their modular coverings.